johngarg/mathematica-streams/README.md

 ```
 differ by four orders of magnitude.

-### Todos
+### Issues

-Currently the evaluation of the `sRest` of a stream does not memoize the `sFirst@sRest` of the stream.
-This leads to performance issues: in many cases the same elements of the stream will need to be accessed multiple times and in this case memoization provides a good optimization.
+Accessing the nth element of a linked-list is an O(n) operation, so finding the last prime in the interval from ten thousand to one million would be slower using streams as implemented here compared to generating the whole *Mathematica* list first.
+Regardless, these streams may still be useful for recursive procedures.